Exosomes in Precision Dermatology: From Biomarkers to Targeted Therapeutics in Personalized Care

 TLDR Exosomes show promise in dermatology but need more research and FDA approval for clinical use.

-Exosomes are nanoscale extracellular vesicles with potential diagnostic and therapeutic applications in dermatology, particularly in immune signaling, inflammation, pigmentation, wound repair, hair biology, and tumor behavior.
-Despite promising experimental studies, clinical translation is still in its early stages, with most evidence coming from in vitro or animal studies and few well-designed human trials.
-As of September 2025, no exosome-based therapeutic has received FDA approval, and challenges such as lack of standardized methods, variability, limited understanding, and safety concerns hinder clinical adoption.
-Successful integration into clinical practice will require rigorous studies, standardized quality control, and large randomized controlled trials to confirm benefits and ensure safety.
+Exosomes, nanoscale extracellular vesicles, are gaining attention in dermatology for their potential as diagnostic and therapeutic tools due to their ability to transport molecular cargo between cells.
+They are involved in processes such as immune signaling, inflammation, pigmentation, wound repair, hair biology, and tumor behavior.
+Despite promising experimental studies, clinical translation is still in its early stages, with most evidence coming from in vitro or animal studies.
+As of September 2025, few exosome-based clinical studies in dermatology have been completed, and none have received FDA approval.
+Challenges such as lack of standardized methods, batch variability, and safety concerns hinder clinical adoption.
+Successful integration into clinical practice will require rigorous studies, quality control standards, and large randomized controlled trials to confirm benefits and ensure safety.